-Apartments for Rent in Erie, PA
+Apartments for Rent in Erie, PA(show city information)

 In 1785, a tract of unclaimed land along Lake Erie caused a heated dispute between Pennsylvania, New York, Connecticut, and Massachusetts.
 They all insisted this unclaimed area should belong to them.
 The disputed area was referred to as the Erie Triangle.
 The young federal government stepped in and the states backed off, and eventually through some purchases and agreements, the land went to Pennsylvania.

 Today, this stretch of land sometimes referred to as the “chimney” of Pennsylvania is home to Erie, a small city along Lake Erie.
 Renting an apartment in Erie will place you about 100 miles from several major cities: Pittsburgh, Cleveland, Ohio, and Buffalo, New York.
 As Pennsylvania’s only lake port city, Erie is a manufacturing hub for the state.
 It is home to four major plastic companies.

 Erie contains some beautiful historic locations that highlight its fascinating past.
 Land Lighthouse, built in 1818, is the oldest land lighthouse on the Great Lakes.
 The area just offshore of Erie is often referred to as the lake’s graveyard due to the frequent shipwrecks during the 18th and 19th centuries.
 The Battle of Lake Erie, which took place during the War of 1812, was also waged in the waters off the coast of Erie.